neu-rah/paco/README.md

 Parsers can group by nesting ex: `x.then( y.then(z).join("") )`, here the join will only apply to the (y.z) results.

-For now parsers accept a state pair of (input,output) and will return `Either` an error string or a resulting state pair.
+For now parsers accept a state pair of (input,output) and will return `Either` a pair of input state and an error string or a pair od input state and parsed content.

-_* expect changes on this arguments_
+_*expect changes on this arguments format_

 Some available metaparsers like `many()`, `many1`, `skip()` can accept other parsers or metaparsers.

 Some parsers are already a composition with metaparses, that the case of `digits`, it will perform `many(digit)`.

+`.failsWith(msg)` provides a message for failing parser

 `.parse("...")` can be used to quick feed a string to any parser.
 The result will include both input and output state.